Bhashit/bhashit.github.io/_posts/2014-06-18-covariance-contravariance-in-scala.markdown

 println(set(2)) // prints "true"
 ```

 However in that definition, the `(A => Boolean)` part is `Function1`.
 And `Function1` is contravariant in its argument type, remember?
 So, if a `Set` is a `Function1`, it is contravariant; and it can't be covariant and contravariant at the same time.
 We can't declare set to be contravariant as well, since that would create problems with covariant traits like `Iterable` that Set extends.
 So, there is a conflict with either kind of variance and it was decided to make Sets invariant.
 Scala people are learning to live with that mistake.
-See [this link][http://stackoverflow.com/questions/676615/why-is-scalas-immutable-set-not-covariant-in-its-type] for some interesting discussion.
+See [this link][so_discussion] for some interesting discussion.

 ### Scala compiler does get confused sometimes